 We currently operate two carbon capture projects:

-- Lloydminster Ethanol Plant – we produce fuel-grade ethanol, and capture, on average, approximately 80,000 tonnes of CO2e per year which is safely injected underground for enhanced oil recovery.
+- Lloydminster Ethanol Plant – we produce fuel-grade ethanol, and have the capacity to capture, on average, approximately 80,000 tonnes of CO2e per year which is safely injected underground for enhanced oil recovery.

-- Pikes Peak South – in partnership with Svante, we are testing new carbon capture technology, which is capturing upwards of 9,000 tonnes of CO2e per year while enabling the advancement of the technology.
-Read more about this project.
+- Pikes Peak South – in partnership with Svante, we are testing new carbon capture technology, which has capacity to capture close to 9,000 tonnes of CO2e per year while enabling the advancement of the technology Read more about this project.

 In addition to these projects already underway, our five-year plan includes progressing carbon capture technology at our Christina Lake oil sands operations, Minnedosa Ethanol Plant, Elmworth gas plant and Lloydminster Upgrader.